-Perspective | Here’s how to keep all those kid hand-me-downs organized
+Perspective | How to manage the constant churn of clothes for growing kids

-Create a system to give
+Clothes to give away

 If you plan to pass along clothing to a friend or relative, create a system.
-Go through your child’s closet at least twice a year (spring and fall), and create three different bags of clothing: items to donate to charity, pieces to hand down and items that are worn out and can be recycled.
+Go through your child’s closet at least twice a year (spring and fall), and create three bags of clothing: items to donate to charity, pieces to hand down and items that are worn out and can be recycled.

-For clothes that you’re passing down to another child of your own, organize them by size and season, and put them in a labeled bin in the younger child’s closet.
+For clothes that you’re passing down to another child of your own, organize them by size and season and put them in a labeled bin in the younger child’s closet.
 For those you’re giving to someone else, ensure the items are clean, folded, arranged by size and labeled when you drop them off.
 Although it’s okay to save a few special items for a child who has not yet been born, do this sparingly.
 The new baby may not be the same sex as your child, or the new parents may not be interested in hand-me-downs.

 Give generously, but don't overburden